-One look at the fur bearing trout has most scoff at the poorly constructed attempt at a crypto-zoological hoax, and it is no wonder because the fur bearing trout specimens are for the most part a rabbit fur poorly glued to a taxidermied trout.
-Upon coming across one such specimen at the Museum of the Weird in Austin, Texas, the question that lingered with me was why would someone do this?
-A quick google search left me even further intrigued by the fact that this fur bearing trout was not the singular handiwork of a taxidermy enthusiast with too much time on their hands, but a constructed creature about which there was a large degree of history and folklore on North America and Canada.
+One look at the fur bearing trout has most scoff at the poorly constructed attempt at a crypto-zoological hoax, and it is no wonder because the fur bearing trout specimens are for the most part a rabbit fur hastily glued to a taxidermied trout.
+Despite this, the creature has a long history in folkloric circles.

 The legend says that the furry trout grow a thick coat of fur to maintain their body heat during the winter months, shedding it when the waters become warmer.
 An account of this creature appeared in an article in a 1929 edition of Montana Wildlife, written by J.H.
 Hicken.
 Hicken further embellished the legend, adding that upon catching the fish, the temperature variation between the water and the air would cause the trout to spontaneously explode, separating both the skin and the fur from the flesh of the trout and leaving the fishermen with both a perfectly preserved pelt, and a fish that was already scaled and skinned for eating.

 A farcical account of the fur bearing trout is localized to Arkansas, where it is told that the fur-bearing trout is a result of two bottles of hair tonic that were accidentally spilled into the Arkansas river, polluting the waters and causing the fish to sprout hair.
 The tale is rendered even sillier by the recommendation that successful fishing involved acting the part of a barber and enticing the fish with an offer of a free shave.